Akhil351/budget-buddy/README.md

 - **Memory Management**: Clear conversation memory periodically if it grows large
 - **Database Optimization**: For large datasets, consider switching to PostgreSQL
-- **API Usage**: Monitor your OpenAI API usage to avoid rate limits
+- **API Usage**: Monitor your OpenAI and Tavily API usage to avoid rate limits
+- **Web Search**: Use specific queries for better search results

 ---